 Test how well you know the Groceries Code with our online quiz.

 To be classed as a designated GSCOP retailer, a company’s UK grocery sales turnover must be greater than £1billion.
 Because of this, the list can change.
 Currently, there are 13 in the UK:

 We shall see in detail later, but the GSCOP code / GSCOP regulations do not cover all retailers and all categories.
 It is a ‘Groceries Code’.
 It covers the government’s, or perhaps an out-of-touch civil servant’s view, of what a ‘supermarket’ is.
 And, what constitutes a ‘grocery’ product.
 As a result, the Groceries Supply Code of Practice does not cover all retailers.
 Including those with more dubious buying practices, that would most certainly be in breach of it.
 Moreover, you, as one of their suppliers, have no legal redress against them under the Groceries Code.

 As we shall see shortly, the successive governments that introduced and implemented GSCOP were keen to keep food prices low.
 They didn’t want anything to prevent the big supermarkets from fighting ongoing price wars and keep food inflation low.
 As a result, there is absolutely nothing in the Groceries Supply Code of Practice to stop a designated retailer using its market share muscle.
 They are still free to demand forward-facing cost price reductions from their supplier base.
-The only caveats being that the demand should be ‘fair’ across all suppliers and without ‘duress’.
+The only caveats are that the demand should be ‘fair’ across all suppliers and without ‘duress’.
 Try proving a supermarket is in breach of being ‘fair’ and that you were put under ‘duress’ in a courtroom!

 GSCOP seeks to regulate certain aspects of the commercial relationship between supermarkets and suppliers.
 It aims to prevent potential abuses.
 This is due to the huge imbalance of power in the UK grocery supply chain as explained earlier.